jllarraz/AndroidPassportReader/README.md

 # Passport Reader

 Sample project to read Passports using MRZ or manual entry.
-Currently I am using Tesseract for the OCR but the performance it's not great.
+Currently I am using ML KIT for the OCR.

-I have also tried the lates ML KIT (https://firebase.google.com/docs/ml-kit/recognize-text) from google but it's struggling with "<<<".
+I don't read the the whole MRZ as ML KIT for now it's unable to read it (it's struggling with "<<<"), but I use it to read the second line and after that use a regular expression to match the rigth format.

-You can use the example images stored under `examples` to test the application.
+You can use the example images stored under `examples` to test the application or download any sample passport document from https://www.consilium.europa.eu/prado/EN/prado-start-page.html

 ![alt text](https://github.com/jllarraz/AndroidPassportReader/blob/master/examples/passport_ireland.jpg)

-or download any sample passport document from https://www.consilium.europa.eu/prado/EN/prado-start-page.html

 This project is based in the information and tutorials found in